dibosh/simple-canvas/README.md

 Kindly showcase your best design pattern of JS structure that is easy to understand for team collaboration.
 You are encouraged to use only pure JavaScript.
 If your design pattern needed a library, you are allow to do so given a good reason.
 Try finishing this test in **one day** and send it back to us.
 If you are not able to finish, do send us whatever you have done, we will evaluate accordingly.

+Primary task
+- app should works as the specification required
+- code and flow should be properly documented
+- code present good structure, design pattern and modular

+Bonus
+- code written in functional and reactive way
+- build automated test for the app

 Please zipped your working folder with the name `<your name>-piktojstest`.
 The folder should contains everything we sent you, plus whatever file(s) you created.
 In addition, you could provide a `readme` to describe your design pattern or anything you wish to let us know.
 Have fun programming 😊